 Avg ΔCq 0.17

 When singleplex and fourplex reactions are compared, minimal shift in Cq values are observed for all dilutions of targets.

-Sahara Multiplex qPCR Master Mix was stored at 50 ºC, and a fourplex reactions were run daily on Bio-Rad CFX96 Touch instrument.
-No difference in Cq is observed throughout the trial.
+Sahara Multiplex qPCR Master Mix was stored at 50 ºC, and fourplex reactions were run daily on Bio-Rad CFX96 Touch instrument.
+Consistent Cq values were observed throughout the trial.